webpack/webpack.js.org/src/content/configuration/dev-server.md

 `[string]`

-This option allows you to whitelist services that are allowed to access the dev server.
+This option allows given services to access the dev server.

 __webpack.config.js__